MicrosoftDocs/executable-docs/tools/Deploy_a_Linux_VM_with_SSH_Access/attempt_1_failure.md

 ## Step 4: SSH into the Linux VM

-Now that you have the public IP, the following SSH command is provided for informational purposes.
-When executed, it will open an interactive SSH session into the Linux VM.
+Now that you have the public IP, you can SSH into the Linux VM.
+Use the following command to establish an SSH session.
+Note that this command is provided for informational purposes; executing it will open an interactive SSH session.

 ```bash
 ssh azureuser@$PUBLIC_IP
 ```

+After running the SSH command, you will be connected to your Linux VM.
+Use this connection to manage and run commands on the VM.

 This completes the Exec Doc for deploying a Linux VM and connecting to it via SSH using the Azure CLI.